lupyuen/lupyuen.github.io/src/dashboard.md

 TODO: Pic

-In case of sync problems: Go to https://github.com/NuttX/nuttx/tree/master, click __"Sync Fork > Discard Commit"__.
+In case of sync problems: Go to https://github.com/NuttX/nuttx/tree/master, click __"Sync Fork > Update Branch (or Discard Commit)"__.
 Then run _enable-macos-windows.sh_ followed by _sync-build-ingest.sh_.

 If we see